wxy12151/Brain-tumor-binary-and-multiple-classifications-by-classical-ML-methods-and-CNN/README.md

 ## 2.3.
 Muiti-class task - MLP, CNN

-### File "model.py"  save the network structures of MLP and CNN in this project.
+### File "model.py" saves the network structures of MLP and CNN in this project.

 ### File "DL_train.py" trains and saves the model in "model_save".